cdqa-suite/cdQA/README.md

 To contribute to this repository, you will need to follow the git branch workflow:

 - Create a feature branch from `develop` branch with the name of the issue you want to fix.
-- Commit in this new feature branch until your fix is done
+- Commit in this new feature branch until your fix is done while referencing the issue number in your commit message.
 - Open a pull request in order to merge you branch with the `develop` branch
 - Discuss with peers and update your code until pull request is accepted by repository admins.
 - Delete you feature branch.